Pompeii – Baths, theatres and Houses

 But it is fascinating to see that the exterior rooms of the house were all monetized and were let out for money and thus individual rooms were let out for a joiner, a weaver, two cafes and apparently a fullery, or clothes cleaning establishment.
 Indeed one of the rooms constructed above the west side of the atrium is thought to have served as a brothel – a vivid comment on the changing character of this old aristocratic quarter.

 No other town in the Roman world, and indeed few other towns anywhere can compare to Pompeii as the example of how an ‘ordinary’ town really worked.
-There is no grand palace, no dwelling or castle for the ruler of the town.
+There is no grand palace, no castle for the ruler of the town.
 Instead the town ran itself, the leading citizens proudly contributing to the buildings of the town: the amphitheatre, the buildings round the forum, the baths and the temples; while their own houses displayed their hospitality.
 It is the workings of the market economy in all its variety, forming a wonderful exhibit of how the Roman world worked at its height.